 Attempts to conduct Championships,as of 1974, met administrative difficulties and it was not until 1978 that the first South Pacific Regional Championships were conducted with the different shooting disciplines conducted in several Australian cities.

-In March1980 New Zealand hosted the first all discipline South Pacific Regionals in Christchurch...with some organisation problems.
-But, in 1984 New Zealand organised a most successful all discipline Championships in Christchurch including an accommodation village at the Canterbury University and many guest shooters.
+In March 1980 New Zealand hosted the first all discipline South Pacific Regionals in Christchurch...with some organisation problems.
+In 1984 New Zealand organised a most successful all discipline Championships in Christchurch including an accommodation village at the Canterbury University and many guest shooters.

 In 1986 the Championships were successfully hosted by Australia in Brisbane.